Planet Hollywood: Cool Planet Cafe

-Cool Planet Ice Cream, which was launched with its ice cream shops, was made by Dreyer's and was available in grocery stores with flavors like Blue Berry-More and Die-Hard Chocolate.
+Cool Planet Ice Cream, which was launched alongside the ice cream shops, was made by Dreyer's and was available in grocery stores with flavors like Blue Berry-More and Die-Hard Chocolate.

-Planet Hollywood International founded the Cool Planet Cafe in September 1997 with the announcement of Whoopi Goldberg from the Planet Hollywood's star stable as the main promoter of the chain; its private label Cool Planet Ice Cream and planned to open 10 Cool Planets in 1998.
-The company then partnered with Marriott Services Corp. for the cafes in June 1998 with plans to open nine locations where Marriott already has operations with no locations finalized.
-Termi-Nutter sundaes was mentioned as being part of the menu.
+Planet Hollywood International founded the Cool Planet Cafe in September 1997 and announced Whoopi Goldberg as the spokesperson for the chain as well as its private label Cool Planet Ice Cream.
+There were plans to open 10 locations in 1998, mostly in existing Marriott properties.

 In August 1998, the first Cool Planet Cafe opened in the Third Street Promenade retail district of Santa Monica, California.
 At that time, the Host Marriott joint venture had scheduled five locations to be opened by July 1999 and two more by December 1999.
 Cool Planet branding is still used in the dessert section of the menus of Planet Hollywood restaurants.